holy-tao/AhkWin32Projection/README.md

 ## What Is This?
-This project is a language projection of the Win32 API into 64-bit AutoHotkey V2.
+This project provides bindings Win32 APIs in 64-bit AutoHotkey V2.
 It aims greatly simplify the process of working with structs and DllCalls and to alleviate the plague of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) that afflicts AutoHotkey programmers.

 The project provides generated struct proxy objects, constant values, and friendly `DllCall` wrappers with doc comments rich Intellisense documentation compatible with [AHK++](https://github.com/mark-wiemer/ahkpp).